 Whether it’s a scone or a cookie, Meyer lemons are a great way to add a tart kick of flavor to your taste buds.

-James Nimmer is the Marketing Manager of Green Bean Delivery and has been with the company since early 2010.
+James Nimmer is the Director of Partnerships & Engagement at Green Bean Delivery and has been with the company since early 2010.
 When he’s not spreading the word about local farmers, artisans and food events, you can find James cooking up new recipes in his kitchen, getting his hands dirty in his garden, or exploring restaurants throughout the Midwest.
 Follow his culinary adventures on Instagram: @JamesNimmer